 I also made one extra special sign that said “Happy 6th Birthday Makenzie” that I planned to have the girls use in their group photo!
 Besides the poster board, I didn’t have to buy anything else to make these decorations and they came out super cute!

-I also used red and blue streamers that we found at a garage sale the day before the party for $.05, a blue table cloth that I got at the dollar store, 9 red, blue and happy birthday helium balloons (from the dollar store) and some of the pom poms.
+I also used red and blue streamers that we found at a garage sale the day before the party for $.05, a blue table cloth, and 9 helium balloons.
+You can get all of these supplies at the Dollar Tree, Walmart, or from online.

 SAVINGS TIP: Don’t have the party during a typical meal time.
 Instead choose a time where you can serve light snacks and cake.

 One way to save money for the party is to not have the party during a typical meal time so you don’t have to serve all your guests lunch.
 Instead pick a time where you only need to provide light snacks and cake – my favorite time of the day for parties is either at 10am or 2pm.

 I like to let the birthday girl pick her favorite snack that she wants to share, like popcorn or goldfish, which is a lot cheaper than serving all the guests pizza.

 This year she chose popcorn and pretzels and I made a big batch of strawberry water to serve from my big drink dispenser.

 I used only 3 sliced strawberries that I had purchased with my groceries for the week (I didn’t include these in my cost breakdown because I purchased them for my weekly groceries).
 Great way to serve a lot of drinks and keeping the cost to a minimum.
 All my paper products were leftovers from previous parties – again FREE!